Mohamed Al-Fayed: Death of Dodi Fayed

-Background and relationship with Diana
+Background and relationship with Diana, Princess of Wales

-Lady Diana Spencer was born in 1961, and married the heir to the British throne, Charles, Prince of Wales (now King Charles III), in 1981, becoming Princess of Wales.
-Diana was an international celebrity and a frequent visitor to Harrods in the 1980s.
+Lady Diana Spencer married Charles, Prince of Wales, then heir apparent to the British throne in 1981, becoming Princess of Wales.
+She was an international celebrity and a frequent visitor to Harrods in the 1980s.
 Al-Fayed and Dodi first met Diana and Charles in July 1986 when they were introduced at a polo tournament sponsored by Harrods.

-Diana and Charles divorced in 1996, after what was mostly a tumultuous marriage.
-Diana was hosted by Al-Fayed in the south of France in mid-1997, with her sons, Princes William and Harry.
+Diana and Charles divorced in 1996.
+She was hosted by Al-Fayed in the south of France in mid-1997, with her sons, Princes William and Harry.
 For the holiday, Fayed bought a 195 ft yacht, the Jonikal (later renamed the Sokar).
 Dodi and Diana later began a private cruise on the Jonikal and paparazzi photographs of the couple in an embrace were published.
 Diana's friend, the journalist Richard Kay, confirmed that Diana was involved in "her first serious romance" since her divorce.

 Dodi and Diana went on a second private cruise on the Jonikal in the third week of August, and returned from Sardinia to Paris on 30 August.
 Later that day, the couple privately dined at the Ritz, after the behaviour of the press caused them to cancel a restaurant reservation.
 They planned to spend the night at Dodi's apartment near the Arc de Triomphe.
 In an attempt to deceive the paparazzi, a decoy car left the front of the hotel, while Diana and Dodi departed from the rear of the hotel in a Mercedes-Benz S280 driven by concierge Henri Paul.
 Five minutes later, the car crashed in the Pont de l'Alma tunnel.
-Dodi and Paul were found dead at this location.
-Diana died afterwards in hospital.
-British bodyguard Trevor Rees-Jones, who sustained a serious head injury, was the sole survivor of the crash, though conscious after the car crashed.
-Fayed arrived in Paris a day later and viewed Dodi's body, which was finally returned to the United Kingdom for an Islamic funeral.
+Dodi and Paul were found dead at this location; Diana died later in hospital.
+British bodyguard Trevor Rees-Jones, who sustained a serious head injury, was the sole survivor of the crash.
+Fayed arrived in Paris a day later and viewed Dodi's body, which was returned to the United Kingdom for an Islamic funeral.